christen-reinhart/24SU-COP-1000/Assignment-6-1/Pseudocode_0-4.md

         FOR vehicle IN allowed_vehicles DO
             PRINT vehicle
         END FOR
-        PRINT ""  # Add a newline for better readability
+        PRINT ""

     ELSE IF choice = "2" THEN
         # Search for a specific authorized vehicle
         search_vehicle = INPUT "Please enter the full vehicle name: " IF search_vehicle IN allowed_vehicles THEN
-            PRINT search_vehicle + " is an authorized vehicle."
+            PRINT search_vehicle + " Is an authorized vehicle."
         ELSE
-            PRINT search_vehicle + " is not an authorized vehicle.
+            PRINT search_vehicle + " Is not an authorized vehicle.
 Please check the spelling and try again."
         END IF
-        PRINT ""  # Add a newline for better readability
+        PRINT ""

     ELSE IF choice = "3" THEN
         # Add a new authorized vehicle